Ishan-Kumar2/Reddit-Flair-Detector/README.md

 flask run
 ```
 Then copy and paste the URL on a browser.
+To make it run the credientials for PRAW also have to be added.

 ## Automated testing
 The webapp can be tested automatically using the /automated_testing method.
 To do the following add the links to the reddit posts in file.txt, on each line.